rapidfuzz/strsim-rs/README.md

 # strsim-rs [![Build Status](https://travis-ci.org/dguo/strsim-rs.svg?branch=master)](https://travis-ci.org/dguo/strsim-rs)

 Rust implementations of [string similarity metrics].
-Best efforts will be made to stay up-to-date with Rust nightly.
+Should compile cleanly on both the nightly and beta versions of Rust.
 Includes:
   - [Hamming]
   - [Levenshtein] and [Damerau-Levenshtein]
   - [Jaro and Jaro-Winkler] - this implementation of Jaro-Winkler does not limit the common prefix length